kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/ml/HuggingFace.md

 Qwen,
 AIDC

 4. Please survey google’s AI models, and specialties and a little summary of each model.
-Quick copy and paste is ok.

 - datagemma-rag

-specialty: text generation
+**Specialty: text generation**

 summary: DataGemma is a series of fine-tuned Gemma 2 models used to help LLMs access and incorporate reliable public statistical data from Data Commons into their responses.
 DataGemma RAG is used with Retrieval Augmented Generation, where it is trained to take a user query and generate natural language queries that can be understood by Data Commons' existing natural language interface.

 Input: Text string containing a user query with a prompt to ask for statistical questions.

-Output: A list of natural language queries that can be used to answer the user query and can be understood by Data Commons' existing natural language interface. model was trained on wide variety of datasets  and trained on TPUv5e using JAX. the model is new and not for commercial or general public use only academical use.
+Output: A list of natural language queries that can be used to answer the user query and can be understood by Data Commons' existing natural language interface.
+Model was trained on wide variety of datasets  and trained on TPUv5e using JAX.
+The model is new and not for commercial or general public use only academical use.

 - BERT base model